Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Hamiltonian Truncation

 \section{Hamiltonian Truncation}

 HT is a numerical method for strongly interacting QFT first introduced in the 90's by Yurov and Zamolodchikov~\cite{yurov_truncated_1990,yurov_truncated-fermionic-space_1991}.
-They are based on the Hamiltonian formalism and the idea is to represent the Hamiltonian of a field theory defined on a compact domain as
+It is based on the Hamiltonian formalism and the idea is to represent the Hamiltonian of a field theory defined on a compact domain as

 where $H_{\text{solv}}$ is the solvable part of the Hamiltonian and $\Phi_{\text{pert}}$ is a perturbing potential.
 Traditionally, the CFT of the UV fixed point of the theory was used as $H_{\text{solv}}$ but more modern approaches consist of using other solvable theories like free massless and massive theories.
 The perturbing potential $\Phi_{\text{pert}}$ does not need to be small which gives HT the power to capture non-perturbative effects.
 The method proceeds with representing the potential $\Phi_{\text{pert}}$ as a matrix in the Hilbert space of $H_{\text{solv}}$, the space $\mathcal{H}_{\text{solv}}$.
-The crucial step of the HT is to introduce a high energy cutoff, keeping only the low energy states of $H_{\text{solv}}$ which renders the matrices finite and enables numerical computation.
+The crucial step of HT is to introduce a high energy cutoff, keeping only the low energy states of $H_{\text{solv}}$ which renders the matrices finite and enables numerical computation.
 The method converges if $\Phi_{\text{pert}}$ does not mix significantly the low energy sector of $\mathcal{H}_{\text{solv}}$ with the higher energy sectors.
 In case of an expansion around the CFT point, this is guaranteed by the renormalisation group theory for relevant perturbations $\Phi_{\text{pert}}$.
 If computed for several high enough cutoffs the results of a HT simulation can often be extrapolated to obtain the infinite cutoff value.
 Alternatively, a numerical renormalisation group algorithm can be used~\cite{konik_numerical_2007}.